Ngz91/dotfiles/README.md

 feh --bg-scale $HOME/Downloads/some-example-image.jpg
 ```

-To make this changes permanent nevigate to .config/i3 on your terminal and open in vim the config file that's there.
+To make this changes permanent navigate to .config/i3 on your terminal and open in vim the config file that's there.
 Then add these lines to the end of the file.
 (If you don't know how to use vim use [this cheat sheet](https://vim.rtorr.com/))
 ```
 exec --no-startup-id xrandr --output *screen-name* --mode "resolution here" exec --no-startup-id feh --bg-scale $HOME/Downloads/some-example-image.jpg